 TOA Presents

 TOA Presents is a flexible exhibition space in the Northeast neighborhood of Minneapolis, created as a brick-and-mortar extension of The Orange Advisory’s commitment to supporting emerging and mid-career artists.
 TOA Presents primarily functions as a rotating venue for national and international galleries seeking to connect with Twin Cities audiences through one to two month residencies.
-Since launching in August 2021, TOA Presents has collaborated with 14 galleries from Los Angeles, New York, Chicago, San Francisco and Minneapolis, featuring the work of more than 40 artists.
+Since launching in August 2021, TOA Presents has collaborated with 15 galleries from Los Angeles, New York, Chicago, San Francisco and Minneapolis, featuring the work of more than 50 artists.

-TOA Presents is at 655 19th Avenue NE, Suite 104 in Minneapolis.
-Entrance at the back of the building.
+655 19th Avenue NE, Suite 104 in Minneapolis

-Zach Harris: Drawings, 2023
+Past Exhibition // Zach Harris: Drawings, 2023

 TOA Presents and Perrotin are pleased to announce Zach Harris: Drawings, 2023, a solo exhibition featuring 140 drawings from the artist’s spiral bound notebook, alongside a selection of paintings on linen and carved wood.